Rene-007/atomicDDA/210_standardDDA_optimized-solvers/README.md

 ## A Simple Idea

 So far we used starting vectors *x* filled with zeros and then iteratively work down to a local minimum.
-This took quite some time and we recorded up to 393 iterations in our few tests.
+This took quite some time and we recorded up to 393 iterations in our hitherto tests.
 Imagine, how much of these cycles and time could be saved if we would not always start at zero but already a bit further down closer to the minimum.

 But where is further down?
 Starting with random numbers would probably only help by accident.
-We need to find a systematic way for guessing.
+We need to find a more systematic way for guessing.

-One characteristics of our calculations is that we are solving a whole spectrum wavelength by wavenlength.
+One characteristics of our calculations is that we are solving the whole spectrum wavelength by wavenlength.
 So, an idea would be to solve the problem for one wavelength *n* and use this result *x<sub>results</sub>(n)* as a starting value *x<sub>start</sub>(n+1)* for the next wavelength.
-As the principle physical characteristics of the system does not change too much as long as the wavelength step is small enough, this means the polarizations of the dipoles should also not change too much and we might get some speedups.
+As the principle physical characteristics of the system should not change too much as long as the wavelength step is small, the polarization changes of the dipoles should also be small and we might get some speedups.

 ## Code Changes

-So, we implemented our own version of the QMR algorithm, added the polarization to the parameter list it as well as the CCG/BCG Sarkar solvers and adapted the main file.
+So, we implemented our own version of the QMR algorithm, added there and in our CCG/BCG Sarkar solvers the polarization to the parameter list and adapted the main file.

 Changed Files       | Notes
 :-----              |:--------